Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 Operationally, it is more consequential than that.

-If you are evaluating **kitting services Houston** providers or deciding whether your internal team should keep doing this work, here is the operator view of what actually matters.
+Whether you are comparing kitting providers or deciding whether your internal team should keep handling this work, what follows is an operator's view of what actually matters.

 ## What Kitting and Assembly Services Actually Include